 Learning from and within investments

-• Sarasota Bayfront – TPF has provided consulting support of this multi-sector community-focused effort dedicated on advancing the vision and guiding principles for the development of forty-two acres of bayfront in Sarasota.
+• Sarasota Bayfront – TPF has provided consulting support of this multi-sector community-focused effort dedicated to advancing the vision and guiding principles for the development of forty-two acres of bayfront in Sarasota.
 TPF then expanded its support with a $300,000 catalytic investment to continue the learning and use of effective processes.

 Other ways TPF demonstrates its commitment to learning